Researching the Legal System of the Lao People’s Democratic Republic

 The Deputy Supreme Public Prosecutor is appointed or removed by the President of the State.[148]
 Public Prosecutors and Deputy Public Prosecutors in region, province, capital, and district are appointed, transferred or removed by the Supreme Public Prosecutor.[149]
 The Supreme Public Prosecutor is appointed or removed only by the National Assembly.[150]

-2.8 State Audit
+2.8.
+State Audit

-• To prepare the conduct of audit;
+• To plan for conducting the audit;

-• To conduct audit;
+• To conduct audit; and

-• To disclose audit result.
+• To report audit result.

-In each State Audit, the President of State Audit is responsible in determining the timeframe for audit which is extendable but shall not exceed 30 days.[156]
+In each State Audit, the President of State Audit is responsible in determining the timeframe for audit which is extendable but shall not exceed thirty days.[156]
 On the identity of audit target, the Law on State Audit subjects the following entities to the audit jurisdiction of the State Audit Organization:[157]

 Under the Law on State Audit, the rights and obligations of the State Audit Organization are defined to be as follows:[158]